cls-python/cls-luigi_paper/README.md

 ````
 sudo chmod a+rwx /var/log/
 ````

+IMPORTANT: The resulting pipelines are designed to handle only binary-classification problems with numerical features!

 ### Pipeline outputs and dataset splitting
 Once completed, you can find the outputs of all pipelines in the `automl_pipelines/results/` directory.